jamesob/omgwebapp/README.md

 Obviously this should be pretty easy to change; start at `frontend/src/components/Home.jsx` and `backend/changeme/{web,db}.py`.

-### Principles

-- Everything is done in docker.
-No dependencies are installed on host aside from docker, docker-compose, and maybe make.

-- I've tried to make it as straightforward as possible to swap out components.
-Want to use Django, postgres, some message queue, whatever?
-Shouldn't be too hard.

-- Everything is served by the `server` container; a Flask webapp.
-This includes static files as well as the frontend application.

-- The `webpack` container is simply responsible for compiling the frontend javascript and sticking it in `/build`, which is a mounted directory that is shared with the `server` container.

-- Not particularly production ready, and doesn't want to be.
-  This isn't really geared at people running bigtime heavy-duty industrial strength applications; this is for people who want to get something lightweight and halfway decent going with enough extensibility to grow into production.
-For low-traffic web applications, it should be sufficient to slap this up on a single box with `docker-compose up -d` and some restart policies.

 ### Installation

 I'm not using [cookiecutter](https://github.com/cookiecutter/cookiecutter) etc. because I think it's worthwhile for you to go through and manually change the stuff that needs changing; that way we can both pretend you have a modicum of understanding of this boilerplate that you've wantonly downloaded from some guy on the internet.

 Find and replace all instances of `changeme` and move the Python directory:
 ```sh
 $ mv backend/{changeme,$YOUR_PROJECT_NAME}